 North End Jewish Community

-North End Jewish Community, late 19th century
+North End and Downtown Jewish Communities, late 19th century

 As more Jews immigrated from Eastern Europe , the community grew by leaps and bounds.
 Many Jewish families found their way as far north as Coggeshall Street , then the main thoroughfare in the North End.
 The North End is considered that part of town north of Union Street .
 It was populated by immigrant families attracted to opportunities for jobs in the textile mills or in services that supported the population.
 Wamsutta Mills complex stretched north along the Acushnet River.